A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 ## General GM information

   - Many encounters in this book use standard creatures, sometimes with an elite template, which are easy to generate without guidance.
 Where that is the case, then location and encounter notes concentrate on the none-creature aspects.
   - There are many encounters where multiple much lower-level creatures are used in 1E.
 To ensure these stay relevant in 2E, these should be dynamically adjusted so they are no lower than the 4 levels below the party level.
 Apply elite templates as required.
-Note that double elite is closer to 3 levels rather than 2.
+Note that double elite is often closer to 3 levels rather than 2.
   - DCs are not converted to 2E, except where they are contained within a creature or hazard statblock, or are particularly significant.
 This is left up to GM discretion.
   - This is a fan created unofficial guide, and what it contains is therefore a series of suggestions, that you can take, modify, or leave as you see fit.